prikhi/pencil/README.md

 #### Creating a Release

-Start off by changing the version number in `build/properties.sh` and sectioning off the changes in `CHANGELOG.md`.
+Start off by changing the version numbers in `build/properties.sh` & `docs/source/conf.py`and sectioning off the changes in `CHANGELOG.md`.
 Then run `cd build; ./build.sh` & test the built packages in `Outputs`.

 If everything looks OK, update the `pkgver` & `sha256sums` variables in the `build/ArchLinux/PKGBUILD` file & commit all the changes(with a message like